stormforger/cli/README.md

 Data sources are scoped per organisation.
 Working with data sources can be done with the `datasource` (or short `ds`) sub command, e.g. `forge datasource ls`.

+If you have not set a default organisation, or want to use another organisation, you can use `--organisation` with all data source sub commands.

 You can...

 * list available data sources: `forge datasource ls`